This post may contain affiliate links, view our disclosure.

 Step 3: Assemble the Pie

-- Place 1 disk of dough onto a floured work surface.
+- Roll out the first disk of dough for the bottom crust.
+Place 1 disk of dough onto a floured work surface.
 Working from the center out, roll the dough out to a circle about 11 to 12 inches in diameter.

-- At this point I like to preheat my oven.
+- Preheat the oven.
 It needs to be at 450F for the first part of baking.
-Also, I recommend putting 1 rack in the center of the oven and putting 1 rack right below it.
-On the bottom rack, place a foil-lined baking tray to catch any drippings so they don’t burn on the bottom of your oven.
+Also, if you don’t have a pie drip catcher, I recommend putting 1 rack in the center of the oven and putting 1 rack right below it.
+On the bottom rack, place a foil-lined baking tray (or just a large piece of aluminum foil) to catch any drippings so they don’t burn on the bottom of your oven.

-- Roll out the second disk of dough to a circle about 12 inches in diameter the same way you rolled out the first disk of dough.
+- Roll out the second disk of dough for the lattice top.
+It needs to be a circle about 12 inches in diameter, the same way you rolled out the first disk of dough.
 Cut the dough into about 3/4-inch strips (I used a fluted pastry wheel).

-- Lightly brush the top lattice with eggwash, and sprinkle on the turbinado sugar.
+- Egg wash.
+Lightly brush the top lattice with egg wash, and sprinkle on the turbinado sugar.

-- Let the pie cool to room temperature before slicing and serving, about 2 hours.
+- Cool.
+So it can fully set, let the pie cool to room temperature (or at least until it’s lukewarm) before slicing and serving, about 3 hours.

 Once your pie cools to room temperature, wrap it well and store it on the counter for up to 2 days or in the fridge for up to 4 days.